Coronavirus latest: US Senate fails to reach deal on economic stimulus | DW | 21.03.2020

 "Wuhan provides hope for the rest of the world that even the most severe situation can be turned around," WHO chief Tedros Adhanom Ghebreyesus told a virtual news conference in Geneva.

-00:27 The US Air Force is flying back 89 of Americans stranded in Honduras amidst the coronavirus outbreak.
+00:27 The US Air Force is flying back 89 American citizens stranded in Honduras amidst the coronavirus outbreak.
 This is the second flight of its kind after an Air Force transport plane brought members of a women's football team from Honduras to the United States.

 Read more: Doctor refutes Trump claim on efficacy of malaria drug to treat coronavirus